Difference Between Equity and Shares

 |Dividend||If it has share component, then only they are entitled to the dividend rights||Shares are always entitled to have dividend rights|

 |Includes||It includes shares, stocks and all the tangible assets excluding debt and fictitious assets||They include equity shares and preference shares only|

 |Risk||Equity is comparatively riskier as it is attributable to the ownership of the entity, so equity holders are directly facing the complexities faced by the entity||Shares are comparatively less risky as the investors are liable for only up to the capital owned and subscribed by them.|

 |Broader term||It is a much broader term compared to share.||It is a comparatively narrow term.|

 |Example||The person invests $100,000 in business, now if in that business no debt is there, then that person is termed as holding 100%||The person buys 1000 shares of reliance, where he will be considered as shareholder proportion to 1000 shares in the company.|

 |Intention||Investors primary intention is to earn a profit by investing amount for the long term||Investors primary intention is to enjoy short term price movement|

-In general parlance, people do use equity vs shares interchangeably.
+In general parlance, people do use equity and shares interchangeably.
 But fundamentally there is a difference between both the terms.

 Equity investments are the primary investments that boost the entity in raising the money and give investors appreciation in their investment values gradually.
 While share investments are done by the trader at the stock market.
 Their main aim is to speculated and to earn the short term price gain.
 Equity components involve the shares, stocks, reserves and own funds hence it is much broader term while shares are part of equity and hence it is the part of the same.

 This has been a guide to the Equity vs Shares.
-Here we also discuss the top differences between Equity and Shares along with infographics and comparison table.
+Here we also discuss the top differences between them along with infographics and comparison table.
 You may also have a look at the following articles –